Robotic animals to join Dubuque museum's menagerie this summer

 Robotic animals will join their flesh-and-blood counterparts this summer at National Mississippi River Museum & Aquarium in Dubuque.

-Museum officials today announced plans for "The Robot Zoo."
+Museum officials on Thursday announced plans for “The Robot Zoo.”
 Eight larger-than-life robotic animals will be on display in a 5,000-square-foot exhibit, highlighting the complex biomechanics that are needed for animal life.

 The exhibit, which will open May 23, also will feature several hands-on activities to illustrate animal characteristics, “such as how a chameleon changes colors, how a giant squid propels itself and how a fly walks on the ceiling,” a press release stated.